List of Gossip Girl characters: Scott Rosson

 Scott was portrayed by Chris Riggi in Seasons 2 & 3.

 Scott Rosson is the biological son of Rufus Humphrey and Lily van der Woodsen.
 He was born at a French hospital sometime in 1986, whom Lily secretly gave up without Rufus's knowledge.
 When Rufus discovers this, he decides he wants to locate him.
 He and Lilly meet with Scott's adoptive parents in Boston, who inform them that he recently died in a boat accident.
 But it's revealed later on that Scott's younger brother was the one who actually died.
 In the season finale of season 2, Scott leaves home to go to New York to find Rufus and Lilly while his adoptive parents believe he's in Portland.
 He pretends to be a student at NYU, and develops a romantic relationship with Vanessa.
 When she discovers his real identity, she helps him try to connect with Rufus and Dan.
 His mother reappears right before he is able to tell them the truth.
-Scott tells her that she had no right to keep his birth parents away from him, but she explains that she and his father were heartbroken after losing his brother, and that they were afraid of losing him to if he met rich birth parents.
+Scott tells her that she had no right to keep his birth parents away from him, but she explains that she and his father were heartbroken after losing his brother, and that they were afraid of losing him too if he met his rich birth parents.
 He decides to leave, but reappears in the episode "Rufus Getting Married" along with Georgina Sparks.
 He attempts to talk to a distraught Lily, who, believing him to be a stranger, yells at him to leave her alone.
 When Georgina tells Lily and Rufus that Scott is their son, they rush to the bus station in order to stop him from leaving.
 Lily apologizes for her behavior earlier, and says that she always wanted to meet him.
 The two of them, along with Rufus, embrace together and go to the store.